-Captain Bangs Hallet House OPENS FOR THE SEASON.
+Captain Bangs Hallet House Museum OPENS FOR THE SEASON.
 Listed on the National Register of Historic Places, it is the only furnished Sea Captain's house regularly open to the public on Cape Cod.

 Discover the life of a Sea Captain and his family during the Victorian era and the Golden Age of Sail, when Cape Cod's skilled mariners sailed America's famed Clipper Ships on trading voyages to India, China, and other faraway lands.
 Walk through rooms filled with period furnishings and antiques, porcelain, silks, paintings, and extensive maritime artifacts.
 Knowledgeable docents tell how the family lived and entertained and share stories of the perils these seafarers faced—from treacherous waters and violent storms to pirate attacks—and how families sometimes waited in vain for their return.
 Now also on display: a Special Exhibition of the watercolors of New York City and Yarmouth Port artist Bernard Shirley Carter (see next listing below).
-The Museum is now open four days a week—Thursday thru Sunday through September, 1-4PM (last tour 3PM), on Friday, Saturday, and Sunday through October 8th.
+The Museum is now open four days a week—Thursday thru Sunday through September, 1-4PM (last tour 3PM)1-4pm.
 Adults $5; FREE to HSOY Members, Yarmouth Residents and Kids.